LDG-eng/Verilog-Digital-Clock-with-Stopwatch-Alarm/index.md

 ![Post-Synthesis Schematic](assets/images/schematic.JPG)

-The low resource utilization confirms that the design complexity is minimal relative to the target FPGA capacity.
-No synthesis warnings related to combinational loops or unintended latches were observed.
+The low resource utilization confirms modest logic complexity relative to the target FPGA capacity, and no synthesis warnings related to combinational loops or unintended latches were observed.

 ---